joe-vettek/Dynamic-Tree-Pack-Quick-Auto-Build-Tool/README.md

 in forge for 1.18.2 ,check the code use BiomeLoadingEvent

 Generally speaking, the features used are listed in the biome json, through place->config->(config/place (config here needs {} plus placement modifier, which is actually equivalent to place)).

+or we should see `tags/worldgen/biome/xx.json`

+### about worldgen

+It's a Multithreaded behavior.
+You couldn't use method such as `level.getBlockState` or `TreeHelper.startAnalysisFromRoot`.
+This will cause the thread to deadlock.